kuhlaid/readme/juptyerNotebooks/bestPractice/ex1/README.md

 ### `_installer.py`

-One final script that most probably do not need is
+One final script that most probably do not need is an installer script for installing additional packages, but I include it simply as an example.

 ```
 # this script takes care of installing extra modules